Of all the soul-destroying things that moving to New York can throw your way, perhaps the most painful is the broker fee.

 If you’re an expat, you’re in luck: Your fellow countrymen likely share available sublets and rooms available across Manhattan and Brooklyn to groups.
 For example, Australians gather on Facebook’s Australians in New York and Australians in NYC.

-Once you have joined a group, post a quick paragraph outlining your budget, a little bit about yourself and where you’d like to live.
+Once you’ve joined a group, post a quick paragraph outlining your budget, a little bit about yourself and where you’d like to live.
 You may like to highlight that you’re looking for a sublet without a broker fee or that you’re hoping to join a house as a roommate.

 Finally, if all else fails, look on the “monthly sublets” section of Airbnb.
 While you should expect to pay a premium for these apartments, it’s a smart way to find short-term accommodation while you search for a permanent apartment that doesn’t charge a broker fee.